Chinyere-nwalie/aws-bootcamp-cruddur-2023/journal/week8.md

 gem "ox"
 gem "jwt"
 ```

 - After Installing the required packages with `bundle install` Verify that the lambda function works by running `bundle exec ruby function.rb`.
-This should return a pre-signed URL
+This should return a pre-signed URLimg<>

-img<>
   - Update `function.rb` with this code [function.rb](https://github.com/Chinyere-nwalie/aws-bootcamp-cruddur-2023/blob/main/aws/lambdas/cruddur-upload-avatar/function.rb)
   - Update the `Access-Control-Allow-Origin` sections with the URL of the frontend application e.g. `"Access-Control-Allow-Origin": "https://3000-chinyerenwa-awsbootcamp-88ficdh3ade.ws-eu104.gitpod.io"`

-- To test API Endpoint; Copy the presigned URL and test its endpoint.
+- To test API Endpoint; Copy the pre-signed URL and test its endpoint.
 Start my downloading Thunder Client

   - Installing the Thunder Client extension: This step involves installing the Thunder Client extension, which is a tool that allows you to send HTTP requests and test API endpoints directly within Visual Studio Code.
   - Opening Thunder Client and pasting the pre-signed URL: After installing the extension, you open Thunder Client and paste the pre-signed URL that was generated for the avatar upload.
 This URL contains the necessary authorization and authentication information.
   - Selecting the binary option and choosing the image file: In the request body, you specify that you will be uploading a binary file (the image file).
 This ensures that the request is configured correctly to handle binary data.
   - Setting the request method to PUT and sending the request: You set the request method to PUT, indicating to upload the image file to the specified URL.
 Then, you send the request to initiate the upload process.

-Upon successfully completing of these steps, you should receive a "200 OK" response, indicating that the HTTP request was successful.
+After successfully completing of these steps, you should receive a "200 OK" response, indicating that the HTTP request was successful.

 img<>

-#### CruddurUploadAvatar Lambda Console
+- CruddurUploadAvatar Lambda Console

   - Create a new function in the AWS Lambda called **CruddurUploadAvatar**
   - Select the appropriate runtime as **Ruby 2.7**, for the Lambda function.
   - Click **Create a new role with basic Lambda permissions** as the default execution role.
   - Create the function.
   - Don't forget to set `UPLOADS_BUCKET_NAME` as an environment variable and the Lambda permissions.
-  - Create a new policy `PresignedUrlAvatarPolicy` as seen in `aws/policies/s3-upload-avatar-presigned-url-policy.json` [in my code](https://github.com/Chinyere-nwalie/aws-bootcamp-cruddur-2023/blob/main/aws/policies/s3-upload-avatar-presigned-url-policy.json), and attach this policy to the role of this Lambda
+  - Create a new policy `PresignedUrlAvatarPolicy` as seen in `aws/policies/s3-upload-avatar-presigned-url-policy.json` [in my code](https://github.com/Chinyere-nwalie/aws-bootcamp-cruddur-2023/blob/main/aws/policies/s3-upload-avatar-presigned-url-policy.json) and attach this policy to the role of this Lambda

-- The presigned URL Policy
+- The pre-signed URL Policy

   - Create this policy and assign it to your s3, add the code from the `function.rb` file to the Lambda CruddurUploadAvatarfunction.
   - Navigate to the Lambda function's configuration and access the **Permissions** section.
   - Open the settings of the execution role associated with the Lambda function.
+  - Modify the Lambda runtime handler to from `function.handler` to `function.rb`
   - Create an inline policy to define the required permissions.
 Review the policy before creating it.
 Here;

 ```JSON